Thank you for getting in touch!

 The cloud-based service provider handles the blockchain infrastructure and technology including nodes, consensus mechanisms, and security protocols, while businesses pay a small fee (typically monthly or yearly) to access these technologies and associated services.
 The fee allows subscribers to develop and host their own blockchain applications on the ecosystem provided by the vendor.

-Blockchain as a Service vendors may also offer software development kits and APIs that help simplify the process of building on the infrastructure they have provided.
+Blockchain as a Service vendors may also offer software development kits, APIs, and blockchain tools that help simplify the process of building on the infrastructure they have provided.
 This makes blockchain networks accessible to developers with varying levels of expertise so businesses can customize the network to their specific needs.

 Once set up, the vendor continues to handle the complex backend operations needed to keep the blockchain platform (and all the blockchain applications built on it) running.
 A BaaS vendor also offers support activities, resource allocation, and security services.
 BaaS systems are often scalable, which allows them to accommodate growing workloads.
 Providers offer scalable blockchain networks to ensure flexibility and scalability in blockchain implementations.